barnacl437/Barnacl437/README.md

 I use both Windows/Linux but currently Door.
 Trying to learn Python in a very slow state.

 I mostly use WTFPL or no licence on my projects.
+They are mostly for fun perhaps, so the licence should be also fun and short af xddd